 What Home Inspectors Do Not Inspect

-The home inspection is extremely deep and thorough investigation of the home from the foundation to the attic there are some items a home inspector cannot inspect.
+The home inspection is a deep and thorough investigation of the home; from the foundation to the attic.
+Take a look at some of the items a home inspector cannot inspect.

-- Home value is not accessed by an inspector.
+- Home value isn’t accessed by a home inspector.
 Only a qualified appraiser can assess the home’s fair market value.

 - Well or Septic systems.
 You will need to locate a Well or Sewer inspector that specializes in that.